jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 * `change <https://docs.python.org/3/library/stdtypes.html#dict.change>`_
 * `values <https://docs.python.org/3/library/stdtypes.html#dict.values>`_ - returns a view of the ``values`` in a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

-How to set a default value for a given key
+how to set a default value for a given key
 -------------------------------------------

 Let us say I want to find out more about the `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_ method